ibm-cloud-docs/containers/strategy.md

 [Classic]{: tag-classic-inf}

-Worker nodes are distributed across replicas on separate physical hosts within a single zone.
+Worker nodes are distributed across separate physical hosts within a single zone.
 This option protects against certain outages, such as during a master update, and is simpler to manage.
 However, it does not protect your apps if an entire zone experiences an outage.
-If you later find availability to be a problem, single zone clusters deployed in certain locations can later be converted to multi zone clusters.
+If you later find availability to be a problem, single zone clusters deployed in certain locations can later be converted to multizone clusters.

-If your cluster is created in a single zone region, the Kubernetes master of your classic cluster is highly available and includes replicas on separate physical hosts for your master API server, etcd, scheduler, and controller manager to protect against an outage, such as during a master update.
+If your cluster is created with all worker nodes in a single zone, the Kubernetes master of your classic cluster is highly available and includes separate physical hosts for your master API server, etcd, scheduler, and controller manager to protect against an outage, such as during a master update.
 You can add additional worker nodes to your single zone cluster to improve availability and add protection in the case that one worker node fails.

 If one worker node goes down, app instances on available worker nodes continue to run.
 Kubernetes automatically reschedules pods from unavailable worker nodes to ensure performance and capacity for your app.
 To ensure that your pods are evenly distributed across worker nodes, implement [pod affinity](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/){: external}.